rabyj/EpiClass/README.md

 ## Setup

 The code was developed primarily with **Python 3.8**.
 Compatibility with other versions is not guaranteed.
-However, a separate requirements file is provided for **Python 3.12**.
-Note that some code paths remain untested under Python 3.12.
+However, a separate requirements file is provided for **Python 3.12** for convenience, specifically for analysis notebooks.
+Note that some code paths remain untested under Python 3.12, and classifiers cannot be trained.

-There are two requirements files:
+There are two main types of requirements files:

 - `requirements/minimal_requirements.txt`: Minimal packages needed to reproduce training.
-- `dev_requirements.txt`: Additional packages for development, testing, and analysis notebooks.
+- `full_requirements.list/dev_requirements.txt`: Additional packages for development, testing, and analysis notebooks.

 To install the environment for training: